AmitayCohen1/react-node-deploy/README.md

 - Domain provider

 ## Front
-* Buy a domain from a provider (GoDaddy, google, etc).
+* Buy a domain from a provider (GoDaddy, Google, etc).
 * Connect it to Route 53 with Nameservers.
 * Upload React’s build folder to a new S3.
-* Create a CloudFront distribution with an SSL certificate.
+* Create a CloudFront distribution and request an SSL certificate.

 ## Back
-* Lanuch a new EC2 - Amazon Linux 2.
+* Lanuch a new EC2 instance - Amazon Linux 2.
-* Set up security group (https, ssh).
+* Set up security group (HTTPS, HTTP, SSH).
-* Create a Route53 Record for connecting the IP address of the instance to api.mysite.com.
+* Create a Route 53 Record for connecting the IP address of the instance to api.mysite.com (Later we will switch it with an elastic ip).
 * Connect to instance via SSH.
 * Download Node, Git, and PM2.
-* Connect GitHub SSH to EC2, and clone your repo.
+* Connect GitHub SSH to your EC2, and clone your repo.
 * Add a testing route to your server (‘/test’).
 * Install dependencies & create .env file if needed.
 * Add CORS to node application based on your react origin.
 * Run pm2 start server.js.
 * Test route.

 ## Finish
 * Download Nginx.